Coherent dynamics in soft-threshold integrate-and-fire networks: Results

+In the bistable region Q-H, delimited by saddle-node bifurcations (Section \ref{sec: Homogeneous Instabilities - Saddle-Node Bifurcation}), the unstable equilibrium $v_-$ is the separatrix between $v_Q$ and $v_+$.

-To identify the instabilities of a homogeneous state $v_0$, we perform a standard linear stability analysis of the mean-field approximation \eqref{mean-field}.
-This yields a dispersion relation exposing the stability of $v_0$ with respect to perturbations in each spatial Fourier mode.
+To identify the instabilities of a homogeneous state $v_0$, we perform a linear stability analysis of the mean-field approximation \eqref{mean-field}, which yields a dispersion relation characterizing the stability of $v_0$ with respect to perturbations in each spatial Fourier mode.
 Given the threshold-linear intensity function, $v_0$ above threshold ($v_0>1$), and recalling the delay $D$ in the synaptic coupling, the linearization of \eqref{mean-field} about $v_0$ is

 By taking the spatial Fourier transform of \eqref{linearization} $\left(w(x,t)=\sum_{k\in\mathbb{Z}}\hat{w}_k(t)e^{ikx}\right)$ and making the ansatz $\hat{w}_k(t)=e^{\lambda_k t}$, we obtain the dispersion relation